neontools is a free online marketing toolbox made for marketers and business owners.

 #2 Hashtag Analysis

-To use the analysis tool, enter the hashtag that you want to analyse in the search field on the top left.
+To use the analysis tool, enter the hashtag that you want to analyze in the search field on the top left.

 The icons next to the individual hashtags represent two options: Analyze hashtag with Hashtag Analyzer & Open on Instagram.